Wander cloudforest canopy walkways in search of a variety of birdlife.

 This morning, you head off on a birdwatching tour with a specialist guide in search of hummingbirds and a variety of other species, many endemic to the region.
 You have the afternoon free to relax or keep exploring the area under your own steam.
 We suggest getting out on one of the forest's walking trails or taking a trip to the nearby arty town of San Ramon with a local guide.

-Day 4 Arenal Volcano
+Day 4 Arenal Volcano and the Cloudforest Reserves

 Today take a private transfer to your next destination, Arenal Volcano.
 The drive takes around three hours, passing through mountain ranges, pasture land and several volcanoes before reaching your accommodation.
 After arriving, relax in your hotel's grounds or start exploring: we can help you to arrange hikes around Arenal Volcano, or a visit to the cyan blue Rio Celeste waterfalls.

-Day 5 Arenal Volcano
+Day 5 Arenal Volcano and the Cloudforest Reserves

 This morning you're woken early to depart on a shared group tour to the Arenal Hanging Bridges - a beautiful canopy walkway through the cloudforest, where your guide will point out the flora and fauna that grows in this habitat.
 This afternoon, explore the geology of Arenal National Park, followed by an evening soak in the secluded hot springs at Eco Termales.
 Dinner is included as part of this trip, after which you'll be dropped off back at your hotel.

-Day 6 Arenal Volcano
+Day 6 Arenal Volcano and the Cloudforest Reserves

 Today enjoy a group trip to the Caño Negro Wildlife Reserve.
 You're picked up from your hotel by bus and take a four hour journey to Los Chiles near the Nicaraguan border.
 Here you'll take a rainforest boat safari in search of sloth, caimans, monkeys and turtles.
 Keep an eye out for Jesus Christ lizards (so-called because they can walk on water), among other species.
 This full day return trip includes drinks, snacks, and a traditional Costa Rican lunch.